 – General Staff of the Polish Army.

-1993-1994 – deputy department director in the National Security Bureau (being employed in the NSB he was promoted to the general by President Lech Walesa in 1993)
+1993-1994 – deputy department director in the National Security Bureau (while holding this position he was promoted to general by President Lech Walesa in 1993)

-1996-1997 – head of Polish mission to Neutral Nations Supervisory Committee (NNSC) in Korea (Panmunjom)
+1996-1997 – head of Polish mission to the Neutral Nations Supervisory Committee (NNSC) in Korea (Panmunjom)

-1999-2001 – first Polish representative in NATO nuclear policy and strategy
+1999-2001 – first Polish representative to NATO on nuclear policy and strategy

 2005-2006 – Undersecretary of the State in the Ministry of National Defence